self-actuated/charts/chart/openfaas-oidc-proxy/README.md

 ## Configure ingress

-The proxy needs to be accessible from
+The proxy needs to be accessible from the Internet.
-To receive http calls from AWS SNS the callback url has to be publicly accessible.

-The below instructions show how to set up Ingress with a TLS certificate using Ingress Nginx.
-You can also use any other ingress-controller, inlets-pro or an Istio Gateway.
-Reach out to us if you need a hand.
+It could be exposed via Ingress, an Istio Gateway, or an [inlets tunnel](https://inlets.dev/).

 Install [cert-manager](https://cert-manager.io/docs/), which is used to manage TLS certificates.